soominjung/SentenceGenerator/README.md

 ### Overview
 **Sentence Generator is a program to predict following words after entered words.**
-Sentence Generator uses a language model trained using PTB dataset.
+Sentence Generator uses a language model trained with PTB dataset.
 Deep Recursive Neural Network (with 2 LSTM Layers) is applied to implement the language model.

 Although the generated sentences are not quite perfect